idaholab/virtual_test_bed/doc/content/microreactors/hpmr_h2/simba_description.md

 *Contact: Stefano Terlizzi, stefano.terlizzi\@inl.gov, Vincent Labour&#233;, vincent.laboure\@inl.gov*

-*Model summarized, documented, and uploaded by Nathan Grund*

 ## Introduction

 The VTB Heat Pipe Microreactor with Hydrogen Redistribution (HPMR-H$_2$) model is based upon the Simplified Microreactor Benchmark Assessment problem described in [!citep](Terlizzi2023).
 The latter is a numerical assessment problem based on the  Empire reactor [!citep](Empire) and the problem described in [!citep](ArgonneReport).
 The details of the design were made generic enough to avoid any proprietary concerns, but specific enough to capture the primary design characteristics of the envisioned HP-cooled monolithic microreactors.
 In this model, the coupled neutron transport, heat transfer, HP response, and hydrogen redistribution equations are solved.